joshuaebowling/node-web-scraper/book.md

 27 He is not God of the dead, but of the living.
 You are quite wrong.”
 27 Él no es Dios de muertos, sino de vivos. ¡Ustedes andan muy equivocados!
 28 And one of the scribes came up and heard them disputing with one another, and seeing that he answered them well, asked him, “Which commandment is the most important of all?”
 28 Uno de los maestros de la ley se acercó y los oyó discutiendo.
-Al ver lo bien que Jesús les había contestado, le preguntó:
+Al ver lo bien que Jesús les había contestado, le preguntó: ―De todos los mandamientos, ¿cuál es el más importante?
 29 Jesus answered, “The most important is, ‘Hear, O Israel: The Lord our God, the Lord is one.
 29 ―El más importante es: “Oye, Israel.
 El Señor nuestro Dios es el único Señor[d] —contestó Jesús—.
 30 And you shall love the Lord your God with all your heart and with all your soul and with all your mind and with all your strength.’